Wason1797/Fun-Python/README.md

   - Linear Regression with gradient descent but no interactivity [tsExample.py](Tensor%20Flow/tsExample.py")
   - Linear Regression with gradient descent optimizer and interactivity, this script allows you to provide the points on a canvas, so the computer will adjust a line and show it to you [tsLinearRegression.py](Tensor%20Flow/tsLinearRegression.py)
   - Polynomial Regression, quadratic approach with interactivity (same as the linear one) [tsPolyRegression.py](Tensor%20Flow/tsPolyRegression.py)
+  - Function approximation using Tensor Flow with a simple neural network, you can find more details of the project in the Jupyter notebook.
+[Function_Approximation](Tensor%20Flow/Function_Approximation)

 ## Resources